dstackai/dstack/docs/docs/reference/cli/index.md

 ### dstack apply

 This command applies a given configuration.
-If a resources does not exist, `dstack apply` creates the resource.
+If a resource does not exist, `dstack apply` creates the resource.
 If a resource exists, `dstack apply` updates the resource in-place or re-creates the resource if the update is not possible.

 <div class="termy">